 Welcome to the beginning of our eagle adventure this year.

-I'm Dr Clare Hawkins and I'll be taking you on a scientific journey to learn about birds in Tasmania with my friend Dr James Pay.
+I'm Dr Clare Hawkins and, through the videos on these pages, I'll be taking you on a scientific journey to learn about birds in Tasmania with my friend Dr James Pay.

-You'll also find some fascinating opportunities here to think about these birds artistically and culturally - especially the Tasmanian wedge-tailed eagle.
+In the resources for teachers, you'll also find some fascinating opportunities here to think about these birds artistically and culturally - especially the Tasmanian wedge-tailed eagle - as well as some great science options particularly on Days 8 & 9.

 NINE LESSONS